BEEmod/BEE2-items/README.md

 If you need more in-depth explanation of items and styles, or development guides, you may view this on the [BEE2.4 Default Pack wiki](https://github.com/TeamSpen210/BEE2-items/wiki).
 You can also look at the [BEE2.4 wiki](https://github.com/BenVlodgi/BEE2.4/wiki) for information on the program itself.
+And if you have any questions, you can ask them on [Gitter](https://gitter.im/BenVlodgi/BEE2.4).

 You may post issues on either the [BEE2.4 repository](https://github.com/BenVlodgi/BEE2.4/issues) or the [BEE2.4 Default Pack repository](https://github.com/TeamSpen210/BEE2-items/issues).
 For the [BEE2.4 repository](https://github.com/BenVlodgi/BEE2.4/issues), you should only post issues about the compiler itself.
 For the [BEE2.4 Default Pack repository](https://github.com/TeamSpen210/BEE2-items/issues), you should only post issues about packages and items.
 Remember, issues don't have to be bugs.
-They can be questions and suggestions as well!
+They can be suggestions as well!

 Happy map-making!